johnteslade/azulejo/README.md

 	Ctrl+Super+a		Move window to monitor on left and maximise Ctrl+Super+s		Move window to monitor on right and maximise

+	Ctrl+Super+q		Swap windows on current monitor and monitor to left Ctrl+Super+w		Swap windows on current monitor and monitor to right

 ## Configuration

 Azulejo configurations are stored at `~/.azulejo.json`.